pottekkat/personal-website/content/subscribe.md

 description: "Subscribe to my blog"
 ---

-When you subscribe, you will receive weekly newsletters and my latest articles delivered directly to your inbox.
+When you subscribe, you will receive occasional newsletters and my latest articles delivered directly to your inbox.

 _You will also have access to exclusive, "subscriber only" content._